sagins/comp3005-a3-q1/README.md

 The menu should be displayed in the program and can proceed following the menu.

 Note: The program will work assuming that the jdbc .jar file is installed and set up in the computer.
+      I also added the zip file including the source code and everything else in case sth goes wrong.